nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-05-htb-secret.md

 <img src = "/assets/images/img-secret/login.png">
 </p>

-And in this path it tells us that only admins can access to see if there are other admin users and I imagine that there is something else in this path, at the moment we do not have any valid credentials so we can not do anything.
+And in this path it tells us that only admins can access to see if there are other admin users and i imagine that there is something else in this path, at the moment we don't have any valid credentials so we can't do anything.

 <p align = "center">
 <img src = "/assets/images/img-secret/priv.png">